Alexander McAulay: Life

 Here, at last, we exclaim, is a man who has caught the full spirit of the quaternion system: the real aestus, the awen of the Welsh Bards, the divinus afflatus that transports the poet beyond the limits of sublunary things!
 Intuitively recognizing its power, he snatches up the magnificent weapon which Hamilton tenders us all, and at once dashes off to the jungle on the quest of big game.

-McAulay took up the position of Professor of Physics in Tasmania from 1896 until 1929, at which time his son Alexander Leicester McAulay took over the position for the next thirty years.
+In 1896, McAulay took up the position of first professor of mathematics and physics at the newly-founded University of Tasmania.
+He ceased teaching in 1924 due to incipient blindness and was selected as research professor until his retirement in 1929.

-Following William Kingdon Clifford who had extended quaternions to dual quaternions, McAulay made a special study of this hypercomplex number system.
+Following William Kingdon Clifford, who had extended quaternions to dual quaternions, McAulay made a special study of this hypercomplex number system.
 In 1898 McAulay published, through Cambridge University Press, his Octonions: a Development of Clifford's Biquaternions.

-McAulay died on 6 July 1931.
+McAulay died from cerebral haemorrhage on 5 July 1931, in his home at Sandy Bay, Tasmania, and was buried in Hobart.

-His brother Francis Macaulay, who stayed in England, also contributed to ring theory.
+His brother Francis Sowerby Macaulay, who stayed in England, also contributed to ring theory.
 The University of Tasmania has commemorated the McAulays' contributions in Winter Public Lectures.